Scaling Creative Inspiration with Fine-Grained Functional Aspects of Ideas: Fine-Grained Functional Search for Alternative Uses

 \subsection{Building a Functional Concept Graph}

 We develop a method to infer this representation from {co-occurrence patterns} of the fine-grained spans of text.
 Naively looking for co-occurrences of problems may yield inspirations too near to the original $p_i$, as many frequently co-occurring purposes tend to be very similar, while we are interested discovering the more abstract relations.
 In addition, raw chunks of text extracted from our tagging model have countless variants that are not sufficiently abstract and are thus sparsely co-occurring.
 We thus design our approach to encourage abstract inspirations.
-Broadly, we take the following two steps\footnote{This is meant as an overview of the method.
-See more implementation details in the next section.}:
+As an overview of our approach before presenting the technical details, we take the following two steps:

 \xhdr{I. Concept discretization} Intuitively, nodes in our graph should correspond to groups of related spans (``charging'', ``charging the battery'', ``charging a laptop'').
 To achieve this, we take all purpose and mechanism spans $\Hat{\mathcal{P}}$, $\Hat{\mathcal{M}}$ in the corpus, extracted using our GCN model, and cluster them (separately), using pre-trained vector representations.
 We refer to the clusters $\mathcal{C}_p, \mathcal{C}_m$ as \emph{concepts}.